Maverick95/Advent-Of-Code-2021-Erlang/README.md

 Also no offence but WHY in Erlang are the inequality operators COMPLETELY DIFFERENT THAN IN EVERY OTHER LANGUAGE KNOWN TO HUMANKIND.

+Config setup can be confusing, error logs are not always clear.